• support@madhedgefundtrader.com

 Why do I suddenly bring up Portugal now if it is such a crypto tax haven?

-Within the nearly 450-page macroeconomic strategy and fiscal policy report, a small section states that the Portuguese government will impose a 28% capital gains tax on cryptocurrency gains made within one year.
+Within the nearly 450-page macroeconomic strategy and fiscal policy report, a small section established a 28% capital-gains tax on cryptocurrency gains made within one year.

-However, gains realized after one year of holding the crypto assets will be exempt from such a tax.
+However, gains realized after one year of holding the crypto assets remain exempt under the finalized law.

-The proposal intends to treat crypto as equal to other industries and to establish a clear framework for crypto taxation.
-28% is the standard capital gains tax rate in the country.
+The framework was designed to treat crypto as equal to other industries and to establish a clear, standardized taxation environment.
+Twenty-eight percent is the standard capital-gains tax rate in the country.

 If these new crypto taxes are implemented, it is nothing short of a disaster for crypto holders who trade short term even if the ones holding over one year are exempt.